arturoherrero/arturoherrero.com/_posts/2011/2011-06-04-10-groovy-one-liners-to-impress-your-friends.md

 ---
 layout: post
-title: 10 Groovy One Liners to Impress Your Friends
+title: 10 Groovy one-liners to impress your friends
 description: I find that comparing programming languages is a worthwhile exercise.
 tags: programming
 ---